Jeremy-Ryan-Mills/RISC-V-Quantum/README.md

 The project in Vivado can be build with `./scripts/create_core_project.sh`.
 Currently, I have completed the RISC-V core, so that is what the script will build.
 I am working on the gateware for the high frequency pulse scheduler.
 Additionally, I do not have access to an RFSoC currently, so the RISC-V core is built for a **Xilinx PYNQ-Z1** development board, that contains a **Zynq 7000 SoC**.
 The specs for this development board can be found at this [link](https://digilent.com/reference/programmable-logic/pynq-z1/reference-manual?redirect=1).

-## Microarchitecture
+## RISC-V Core Microarchitecture

 This RISC-V processor has four pipelined stages:

 1. Instruction Fetch - Instructions are retreived from IMEM
 2. Instruction Decode - Instructions are decoded, registers are accessed, branch prediction is made
-3. Execution - Branch comparison is made and compared to branch prediction, registers are used in ALU operation
+3. Execution - Branch comparison is made and compared to branch prediction, registers/ are used in ALU operation
-4. MEM/WB - Memory is read/written to, and the writeback value is sent to the register file
+4. Memory/Writeback - Memory is read/written to, and the writeback value is sent to the register file

-The reasons for this style of pipeline are as follows:
-- Pipeline between address and memory read to make memory read combinational for instant writeback.
+The reason the memory and writeback stages are combined is because the memory reads are combinational for instant writeback.
 This is synthesizable on Xilinx FPGAs, and is a way to reduce the memory latency without introducing more data hazards in a five stage pipelined processor.

+The following are optimizations that were done on the RISC-V core:
+- The branch predictor currently being used is a 2-bit saturating predictor, but the module can be modified to accommodate for different types of branch predictors.
+Having the branch predictor in the decode stage will make the penalty for jump instructions only 1 cycle, and the penalty for mispredicted branches 2 cycles instead of the typical 3 cycles in a 5-stage pipeline.
 - Data forwarding is used to the EX stage from MEM/WB.
 If the MEM/WB stage is writing to a register that is being used in EX, there is a mux that will forward the data into the ALU/Branch comp module.
-- Having the branch predictor in the decode stage will make the penalty for jump instructions only 1 cycle, and the penalty for mispredicted branches 2 cycles instead of the typical 3 cycles in a 5-stage pipeline.

-## Tesbenches

-I am going to use Cocotb with a verilator backend to test the processor.
-All of the current test benches are for the RISC-V core (pulse scheduler is still in development).
-You can find the Cocotb tests in the `./sim/riscv` directory.
-The tests can be ran by calling `make` in that directory.

 ## Block Diagram